ocapn/ocapn/draft-specifications/CapTP Specification.md

 ## [`op:start-session`](#opstart-session)

-When setting up a new session, a EdDSA key pair with a SHA512 hash should be generated.
+When setting up a new session, a EdDSA key pair should be generated.

 This operation is used when a new session is initiated over CapTP.
 Both parties MUST send an `op:start-session` message upon a new session.
 The